deadlyvipers/dojo_rules/introduction.md

 Hi, my name is The Addicted One.
-My favorite path is Javascript !
+My favorite path is JavaScript !